jeslynhil/Hourglass/README.md

 # Hourglass

-Hourglass just like its name, is a prototype for an app that revolves around the time management of its users.
-The application will feature compatibilty with others on the device such as social media platforms -- where once clicking on a slected app, a timer will appear with an hourglass icon accrording to the run time of opening.
+Where did all that time go?
+Hourglass just like its name, is a prototype for an app that revolves around the time management of screen-time for its users.
+The application will feature compatibilty with other installations on the device such as social media platforms -- where once clicking on a slected app, a timer will appear with an hourglass icon accrording to the run time of opening.
 Users will be able to customise features such as wanted apps to be utilised, limits, loops, and aesthetics such as a colour palette.
 This prototype was developed according to personal experinces, and aims to be accessible for users of all ages and abilties.

 ## Table of Contents
 * [General Info](#general-information)